 '''

 cd /root/

 chmod +x vim_upgrade_orchestrator.py

-./vim_upgrade_orchestrator.py -i disconnected -s 3.6.3 -n 4.2.4 [-y] # -y if you don't want any
+./vim_upgrade_orchestrator.py -i disconnected -s 3.6.6 -n 4.4.3 [-y] # -y if you don't want any

 interactive mode

 '''

-- As the upgrade takes more than 6 hours, execute this upgrade in a VNC.
-If you do not have a VNC environment, execute the same from KVM console of the management node. - Do not run this command in background or with nohup option, as the upgrade will fail. - · Do not run any other Cisco VIM actions during upgrade.
-After upgrade, start using the newly created directory. - Ensure that REQUESTS_CA_BUNDLE is not set as an environment variable on the management node. - 17.
-Copy the management node backup being generated as part of the upgrade, to a remote server. - 18.
-Restore the management node based on the backup saved in the previous step. - 19.
+- As the upgrade takes more than 6 hours, execute this upgrade from the KVM console of the management node. - Do not run this command in background or with nohup option, as the upgrade will fail. - Do not run any other Cisco VIM actions during upgrade.
+After upgrade, start using the newly created directory. - Ensure that REQUESTS\CA\BUNDLE is not set as an environment variable on the management node. - In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
+For help and recovery, contact Cisco Support. - 16.
+Copy the management node backup generated during the previous step to a remote server. - 17.
+Re-install the management node from the 4.4.3 iso, then run the "cd /root/installer-4.4.3/tools ./import\artifacts.sh after the successful completion; restore the management node based on the backup saved in the previous step. - 18.
 Plan for VNF downtime to complete leapp upgrade on compute nodes.
-Use the cvim_reboot_status.py provided in installer-4.2.4/tools/ directory, to identify the compute nodes that need reboot.
-Where the following block refers to 4.2.4 vim_upgrade_orchestrator.py, instead use the version of the tool that has the fix for CSCwd10133 provided by Cisco.
-Copy the fixed version of the tool to /root/ and complete the upgrade using -- finish_upgrade_with_reboot or -fuwr for targeted compute reboots.
+Use the cvim\reboot\status.py provided in installer-4.4.3/tools/ directory, to identify the compute nodes that need reboot.
+Copy the 4.4.3 version of vim\upgrade\orchestrator.py to /root/ and complete the upgrade using --finish\upgrade\with\reboot or -fuwr for targeted compute reboots.
+Take the same vim\upgrade\orchestrator.py command line as was used in Step 15, and append --finish\upgrade\with\reboot followed by a comma-separated list of compute nodes enclosed in quotation marks.
+For example:

 '''

-$ cd /root/
+cd /root/

 chmod +x vim_upgrade_orchestrator.py

-#./vim_upgrade_orchestrator.py -i disconnected -s 3.6.3 -n 4.2.4 --finish_upgrade_with_reboot <",
+#./vim_upgrade_orchestrator.py -i disconnected -s 3.6.6 -n 4.4.3 --finish_upgrade_with_reboot "compute-1, compute-2"

-separated compute nodes in quotes"> [-y] # -y if no interactive mode is required.

 '''

-- 20. For pods getting upgraded from Cisco VIM 3.x, Ceph volume continues to run in simple mode.
+- 19. For pods getting upgraded from Cisco VIM 3.x, Ceph volume continues to run in simple mode.
 Migrate the Ceph volume type to LVM. - a.
-Use the tool provided in the installer-4.2.4/tools/ directory to find out the Ceph nodes that are pending for migration to LVM as Ceph volume.
+Use the tool provided in the installer-4.4.3/tools/ directory to find out the Ceph nodes that are pending for migration to LVM as Ceph volume.
 To execute the tool, use the command:

 '''

-cd /root/installer-4.2.4/tools
+cd /root/installer-4.4.3/tools

 python ceph_migration_status.py

 '''

 b.
 Move each Ceph node from simple to LVM mode by performing a remove storage operation followed by an add storage operation for each storage node.
-Ensure that Ceph is in HEALTH_OK state before initiating each add/remove storage operation.
+Ensure that Ceph is in HEALTH\OK state before initiating each add/remove storage operation.
 For Micropod, you can migrate the Ceph volume type by performing a replace controller operation for each controller node.